top-on/model-interaction-taxonomy/README.md

 # model-interaction-taxonomy

-A typology of ways you can interact with predictive models.
+A review and taxonomy of ways you can interact with predictive models.
 Please see the file **typology.md**.

 Questions and feedback?